jhonpulido1990/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 * File:  ` models/rectangle.py `
  Self-paced manual review  Panel footer - Controls
 ### 9. Update #1
-          mandatory         Progress vs Score  Task Body Update the class   ` Rectangle `   by updating the public method   ` def update(self, *args): `   by changing the prototype to   ` update(self, *args, **kwargs) `   that assigns a key/value argument to attributes:
+          mandatory         Progress vs Score           Score: 100.00% (Checks completed: 100.00%)         Task Body Update the class   ` Rectangle `   by updating the public method   ` def update(self, *args): `   by changing the prototype to   ` update(self, *args, **kwargs) `   that assigns a key/value argument to attributes:
 *  ` **kwargs `  can be thought of as a double pointer to a dictionary: key/value* As Python doesn’t have pointers,  ` **kwargs `  is not literally a double pointer – describing it as such is just a way of explaining its behavior in terms you’re already familiar with

 *  ` **kwargs `  must be skipped if  ` *args `  exists and is not empty